Rhime-design/Rhime-design/Readme.md

 First Name : Izumi
 JPN : 宮坂 伊澄
 Like a nickname for me on the web : Rhime
-*None of these are real names.😎
+*None of these are real names😎

 ### Interests🕶